Image Credit: EvenGreener

 Next the magic!
-Sprinkle a little of the Bokashi Active Bran, which is a dry mixture of bran and molasses that has been inoculated with Effective Microrganisms.
-Close the lid so as no smells will escape (and yes, it does niff a bit!) and when the bin is full, leave it with the lid closed for two weeks and the food will be transformed so that it is safe to add to your normal compost heap.
+Sprinkle a little of the Bokashi Active Bran, which is a dry mixture of bran and molasses that has been inoculated with Effective Microorganisms.
+Close the lid so as no smells will escape (and yes, it does niff a bit!) and when the bin is full, leave it with the lid closed for two further weeks and the food will be transformed into a product that it is safe to add to your normal compost heap.

 Any liquid which is produced in the bucket can be tapped off into the scoop provided.
 This liquid when diluted can be used to feed your plants both inside and out.
 My husband confirms that this makes a really good liquid fertiliser.

 I found the system very easy to use, although once you have had food in the bin for a couple of days you will want to close the lid pretty quickly after adding anything new to it.
 In all honesty, it does smell a bit, but no more than a kitchen food scraps bin.
 We left the full bin outside for the two weeks it needed to fully compost, and after two weeks it was fully composted.